rebots-online/tljustdraw/PROMPT.md

 ## Success Criteria (MVP)

 ✅ Launch Barnstormer in browser, install as PWA.
-✅ Draw & collaborate on tldraw canvas.
+✅ Draw & collaborate on Excalidraw canvas.
 ✅ Import Excalidraw library (URL + upload).
 ✅ LLM agent is active by default on every board.
 ✅ Sign in with Google or GitHub.